 Solitary Geyser - Eruptions every 4 to 8 minutes

 It is a pretty little isolated geyser, hence its name, whose base is tinted with a beautiful orange color.
 Solitary Geyser is very active because it erupts every 4 to 8 minutes producing a small jet of 2 meters high.
 The explosion is very brief but the frequency will allow you to easily observe several eruptions.

 This geyser is rather nice and well worth the effort to reach it, especially since you won't be disturbed by the crowd here (except maybe in high-season, but there will always be less crowds than on the pontoons).

 The story of Solitary Geyser is also interesting (and sad).
 A small panel at the foot of the geyser tells how Solitary Geyser was originally just a small, quiet hot spring.
-But that was without relying on the intervention of human intervention who diverted the water from Solitary Geyser to supply a swimming pool in the Old Faithful hotel complex.
+But that was without relying on the human intervention who diverted the water from Solitary Geyser to supply a swimming pool in the Old Faithful hotel complex.
 The diversion caused a decrease in the water level of Solitary Geyser which then turned into a regular geyser.
 The diversion was stopped in the 1940s and the water level returned, but despite this, the geyser did not stop.

 From Solitary Geyser, the trail descends gently and almost straight down to Geyser Hill, which is reached after 400 metres.
 For some of you, the little loop will stop here if you decide to continue the tour through Geyser Hill.
 For those who want to complete the complete loop, it will be necessary to return at the beginning of the walk by using the pontoons of Geyser Hill on 500 meters.